-New York City’s Financial District is on Manhattan’s southern tip below Chambers St and the Brooklyn Bridge.
+New York City’s Financial District is Manhattan’s southern tip.
 It’s the home of City Hall and Wall Street.
-The district includes Battery Park City and South Street Seaport.

-The World Trade Center and The Battery offer beautiful harbor views.
+You can see 45 miles from World Trade Center observatory.
+The Battery has beautiful harbor views.
 There are tour boat and ferry connections to the Statue of Liberty, Staten Island and Governors Island.

 - 9/11 Tribute Museum